Mo Ghoorun

 Research interests

-I am also begining to author a book based on my clinical background of Medicines Management in Mental Health Nursing - this expected to be published in Late 2026.
+From late spring / summer 2025, I am co-authoring a book based on my clinical background of Medicines Management in Mental Health Nursing - this expected to be published in Late 2026.

 Publications